pu2clr/BK108X/README.md

 The BK1086 and BK1088 are DSP receivers from BAKEN.
 The BK1088 is a BROADCAST FM and AM (LW, MW and ) RECEIVER and BK1086 is a subset of the BK1088 (it does not have LW and SW acording to the Datasheet).

 This project is about an Arduino Library to control the BK1086 and BK1088 devices.
+It was based on "BK1086/88E BROADCAST AM/FM/SW/LW RADIO RECEIVER; Rev.1.3" documentation from BEKEN Corporation.

 __This library is under construction...__